 and his ways past tracing out!

 34 “For who has known the mind of the Lord?

 Or who has been his counselor?”

-35 “Or who has first given to him,
+35 “Or who has first given to God,

-and it will be repaid to him again?”
+that it will be given back to him again?”

 For the Chief Musician; set to “The Doe of the Morning.”
 A Psalm by David.